Big Ten’s Warren, under fire, elaborates on virus concerns

 “The vote by the Big Ten Council of Presidents and Chancellors (COP/C) was overwhelmingly in support of postponing fall sports and will not be revisited.
 The decision was thorough and deliberative, and based on sound feedback, guidance and advice from medical experts.”

-Players and coaches expressed disappointment in how the announcement was made, and the parents of players from several schools wrote letters to Warren demanding further explanation in t he wake of the Atlantic Coast Conference, Big 12 and Southeastern Conference proceeding with plans to play this fall.
+Player parent groups sent letters to Warren demanding the Big Ten to reverse course.
+Ohio State star quarterback Justin Fields started a petition calling on the Big Ten to play this fall, and more than 280,000 signatures were collected in three days.

+There were rumblings some schools, notably Nebraska and Ohio State, might go rogue and create their own schedules for the fall — building up hopes for football-hungry fans.

-In his letter Wednesday, Warren listed primary factors that led to the decision:
+In his letter Wednesday, Warren listed primary factors that led to the Big Ten’s decision:

-— Transmission rates continue to rise at an alarming rate with little indication from medical experts that campuses, communities and the country could gain control of the spread of the virus prior to the start of competition.
+— Transmission rates continue to rise at an alarming rate with little indication from medical experts that campuses, communities and the country could gain control of the spread before the start of competition.

 “As our teams were ramping up for more intense practices, many of our medical staffs did not think the interventions we had planned would be adequate to decrease the potential spread even with very regular testing,” he wrote.
 “As the general student body comes back to campus, spread to student-athletes could reintroduce infection into our athletics community.”

-— There is too much unknown about the virus, recovery from infection, and longer-term effects.
+— There is too much unknown about the virus, recovery and longer-term effects.
 In particular, Warren mentioned the risk of cardiomyopathy, a condition that makes it difficult for the heart to pump blood and can lead to heart failure.
-“The uncertain risk was unacceptable at this time,” he wrote.

-— Concerns about contact tracing, including the inability to social distance in contact sports pursuant to the Centers for Disease Control and Prevention guidelines.
-He wrote that risk mitigation processes such as physical distancing, face coverings and proper hygiene could not be fully implemented in contact sports.
+— Concerns about the ability in contact sports to adequately mitigate infection risk through social distancing, face coverings and proper hygiene.
+Warren said the start of full-contact practices and games would make contact tracing more difficult and that there could be frequent and significant disruptions if a season were conducted.

 “Accurate and widely available rapid testing may help mitigate those concerns, but access to accurate tests is currently limited,” he wrote.

-Warren noted that the decision to postpone the season would have negative financial implications on the schools.
+Warren noted the decision to postpone the season would have massive financial implications on the schools, with some schools saying they stand to lose more than $100 million in projected revenue.

 “We understand the passion of the many student-athletes and their families who were disappointed by the decision,” Warren wrote, “but also know there are many who have a great deal of concern and anxiety regarding the pandemic.”